-If you live in the northern hemi – and especially if you live in the northern reaches of the northern hemi – you know that winter has only just begun.
-Sure, we’ve been enduring cold temps and oppressive darkness for several months now, but we’re entering the true long haul here at the beginning of January.
+If you live in the northern hemi – and especially if you live in the northern reaches of the northern hemi – you know that winter is like a marathon.
+Enduring cold temps and oppressive darkness for several months before December even arrives, then entering the true long haul at the beginning of January.
 The holidays are over, spring seems eons away, and there’s not much between here and there but loooooong stretches of grouchy shivering.

 But now may be the most important time of the year to keep your style spirits up!
 SAD is a very real thing, and what better way to fend it off than by dressing yourself in items that inspire energy and joy for wearer and observer alike?

-- COLOR: You knew that one was coming, didn’t ya?
-I am a devotee of black, and have a habit of snapping up any and everything funky and midnight-hued that comes across my radar.
-But while I’ll happily don chiaroscuro ensembles through the beginning of January, it’s around this time that I start enforcing color laws.
+- COLOR: I am a devotee of black and have a habit of snapping up any and everything funky and midnight-hued that comes across my radar.
+But while I’ll happily don chiaroscuro ensembles through the beginning of January, it’s around this time that I start tinkering with color-centric outfit guidelines.
 No more than one colorless outfit per week.
-Every outfit should have at LEAST two bright, non-neutral colors and colorful shoes should be worn as often as possible.
+Aim for outfits that have at LEAST two bright, non-neutral colors and colorful shoes should be worn as often as possible.